gronlund/au_ml18/week1/README.md

 You can also use more fancy IDEs like PyCharm of Spyder depending on your own preferences of course.

-For a quick intro to python see [Short Intro to Python and Numpy](AboutPython.ipynb) If you are new to python you should really read and understand this first.
+For a quick intro to python see [Short Intro to Python and Numpy](AboutPython.ipynb).
+If you are new to python you should really read and understand this first.

-Now download the exercises and look up help when you need it.
+Now get started with the exercises (download the notebooks to work with them).
 Start with the theoretical exercise:

 [Math Quiz in Python](theory_mathquiz.ipynb)